Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 A multi-scale modelling technique is required to represent a cell as a composite structure incorporating microtubules and organelles.
 Several models have been created to simulate these components' interactions and dynamics, such as continuum mechanics models \cite{singh2020, singh2020iw, singh2020ic}.
-Understanding the methods by which a cell develops, duplicates its components, and divides into two daughter cells is fundamental to the study of cell cycles.
-Modelling cell cycles with fractional derivatives presents a mathematical technique that reflects the nonlocal and memory-dependent character of cellular dynamics.
+Understanding the methods by which a cell develops, duplicates its components, and divides into two daughter cells is fundamental to studying cell cycles.
+Modelling cell cycles with fractional derivatives presents a mathematical technique reflecting cellular dynamics' nonlocal and memory-dependent character.
 In addition, rheology and hysteresis are more frequently linked with materials and physical systems, and they may also be used to describe some aspects of cellular activity, including cell mechanics and cycles \cite{melnik2009}.
 Understanding the interaction of grain shape, material characteristics, and nonlocal rheology is critical for forecasting and regulating the behaviour of dense granular flows \cite{fazelpour2022}.

 Different types of biological rhythms occur in various physiological and behavioural processes in living organisms, and they are essential for maintaining homeostasis and optimizing physiological functions in organisms.
-In addition, angiogenesis is the physiological process that results in the formation of new blood vessels from pre-existing vessels \cite{carmeliet2005}.
+In addition, angiogenesis is the physiological process that results in forming new blood vessels from pre-existing vessels \cite{carmeliet2005}.
 This complex mechanism is required for a variety of physiological activities, including embryonic development and wound healing.
-However, angiogenesis has been linked to a number of pathological disorders, including cancer and inflammatory illnesses.
+However, angiogenesis has been linked to several pathological disorders, including cancer and inflammatory illnesses.
 Furthermore, biological cells are complex structures with distinct rheological properties, and understanding their mechanical responses is critical for a variety of applications, including disease diagnostics, medication delivery, and tissue creation.
-The study of these rhythms provides insights into how living organisms adapt to their environments and regulate various processes over time.
+Studying these rhythms provides insights into how living organisms adapt to their environments and regulate various processes over time.